Skip to main content

 Exporting to Mexico

-Mexico is the second largest economy in Latin America after Brazil and an important market for automotive parts, machinery, pharmaceuticals, and high-tech products.
+Mexico is Latin America’s second-largest economy after Brazil and a key market for automotive parts, machinery, pharmaceuticals, and advanced technology.
 Under the EU-Mexico Global Agreement, Dutch goods benefit from preferential import duties.
 Schiphol offers direct cargo flights to Mexico City (MEX) via KLM Cargo and AeroMéxico Cargo.
-Cargo-to-cargo transit generally takes 12–16 hours.
+Cargo-to-cargo transit typically takes 12–16 hours.

-Customs & Regulations
+Customs & regulations

 Mexican customs (SAT/Aduana) are known for thorough inspections.
-Every shipment requires an accurate commercial invoice, packing list, a registered Mexican RFC number of the importer, and a NOM conformity certificate for many product categories.
-COFEPRIS registrations are mandatory for food, pharmaceuticals, and cosmetics.
+Every shipment requires a proper commercial invoice, packing list, a registered Mexican RFC number from the importer, and a NOM compliance certificate for many product categories.
+COFEPRIS registrations are required for food, pharmaceuticals, and cosmetics.

-Practical Tips
+Practical tips

-• NOM certification must be arranged in advance; otherwise, the shipment will be held at the airport
+• NOM certification must be arranged in advance, otherwise the shipment will be held at the airport

-Aircargo.nl works with fixed agentes aduanales in Mexico City and handles the entire documentation process — including NOM coordination and EU-Mexico issuer’s declarations — for smooth clearance.
+Aircargo.nl works with fixed agentes aduanales in Mexico City and handles the entire documentation chain—including NOM coordination and the EU-Mexico certificate of origin—for smooth processing.

 Importing from the United States